Drift estimation for rough processes under small noise asymptotic : QMLE approach: Abstract

 \section{Abstract}

 We consider a process $X^\ve$ solution of a stochastic Volterra equation with an unknown parameter $\theta^\star$ in the drift function.
-The Volterra kernel is singular and given by $K(u)=c u^{\alpha-1} \id{u>0}$ with $\alpha \in (1/2,1)$ and it is assumed that the diffusion coefficient is proportional to $\ve \to 0$.
-Based on the observation of a discrete sampling with mesh $h \to 0$ of the Volterra process, we build a Quasi Maximum Likelihood Estimator.
-The main step is to assess the error arising in the reconstruction of the path of a semi-martingale from the inversion of the Volterra kernel.
-We show that this error decreases as $h^{1/2}$ whatever is the value of $\alpha$.
-Then, we can introduce an explicit contrast function, which yields an efficient estimator when $\ve \to 0$.
+The Volterra kernel is singular {\revK near zero, exhibiting a behavior comparable to $K_0(u)=cu^{\alpha-1} \id{u>0}$ with $\alpha \in (1/2,1)$.} It is assumed that the diffusion coefficient is proportional to $\ve \to 0$.
+Based {\revarn on discrete observations, with a mesh size $h\to0$, of the Volterra process,} we construct a Quasi Maximum Likelihood Estimator.
+The main step is to assess the error arising in the reconstruction of the path of a semimartingale from the inversion of the Volterra kernel.
+We show that this error decreases as $h^{1/2}$ {\revarn regardless of the value of $\alpha$.} Then, we can introduce an explicit contrast function, which yields an efficient estimator when $\ve \to 0$.

 {

 \textbf{\textit{Keywords---}} Volterra processes, Fractional kernel, Parametric estimation, Quasi MLE. }